-Yes, if you are receiving hospice care, Medicare may cover in-home care from a home health aide.
+If you are receiving hospice care, Medicare may cover in-home care from a home health aide.

 Our licensed insurance brokers are experts in Medicare and specialize in assisting Medicare beneficiaries with understanding the coverage options.
-They can also assist with choosing the plan that matches your needs and help you enroll.
+They can also assist with choosing the plan that matches your needs and helps you enroll.
 All of their help is free of charge to you.

 Give one of our agents a call today.
 Or fill out our online request form to receive the best rates in your area.